KevinAst/feature-u/docs/api.md

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
   assembleFeatureContentMeth : function</h5>
 The required Aspect method that assembles content for this aspectacross all features, retaining needed state for subsequent ops.
-This method is required because this is the primary task that isaccomplished by all aspects.
+This method is required because this is the primary task that isaccomplished by all aspects.**API:** {{book.api.assembleFeatureContentMeth$}}

 | Param | Type | Description |